IBM/scheduler-library/README.md

 The application therefore generates a series of requests to the Scheduler to execute these various tasks, and the Scheduler will then schedule these tasks across the available function-execution hardware (e.g. on a CPU via a pthread, or on a hardware accelerator where those are implemented).
 The Scheduler determines a "best-fit" accelerator (for the current status of the system, etc.) using a policy; several policies are provided, and  new policies can be generated in simple C code and are compiled into dynamically-shared libraries, so the scheduler policy to employ can be specifed at run time.
-Upon the task finishing on an accelerator, the Scheduler releases the accelerator back into the "available accelerators" pool, and the applicaiton will be xwable to determine that the task is finisheddetermine
-Calls pplication can then read out the outputs, etc. to execute the FFT or Viterbi (accelerator functions) are now turned into requests for the Scheduler to execute the task, and the Scheduler will then schedule these tasks across the available function-execution hardware (e.g. on a CPU via a pthread, or on a hardware accelerator where those are implemented).
+Calls to execute the FFT or Viterbi (or other accelerator functions) are now turned into requests for the Scheduler to execute the task, and the Scheduler will then schedule these tasks across the available function-execution hardware (e.g. on a CPU via a pthread, or on a hardware accelerator where those are implemented).
+Upon the task finishing on an accelerator, the Scheduler releases the accelerator back into the "available accelerators" pool, and the applicaiton will be able to determine that the task is finished.
+The application can then read out the outputs, etc.

 The Scheduler code is in the ```sched_library``` subdir, the Task library code is in the ```task_library``` subdir, and the Mini-ERA example driver application is under ```examples/mini-era```.
 This code also supports compilation using the UIUC HPVM compiler framework, which has provided an intefgrated EPOCHS back-end that automatically implements the use of the task and scheduler library code for properly labeled portions of the code.